TheFifthRider/simply-roleplaying-webapp/docs/action/racing.md

 # Chase Scenario

 A necromancer flees as the tide turns against his undead minions, an archeologist braves the ocean to be first to reach an ancient tomb, a spy dashes through the hangar towards their getaway starship fueled for takeoff.
-A **race scenario** is best suited for any action scenario in which participants are competing to reach a particiular goal.
+A **race scenario** is best suited for any action scenario in which participants are competing to reach a particular goal.
 <!-- Define terms -->

 <!--